 When a team underperforms or experiences failure, who is to blame, the team or the manager?

-In sport, sacking the manager is a public answer to this question, but what about in business?
+In sports, sacking the manager is a public answer to this question, but what about in business?

 The question assumes full responsibility for failure on either the team or the manager, but what other factors should we consider?

-You will have likely experienced working in a team or a group and been frustrated with either the team-lead (manager) or fellow team members.
+You will have likely experienced working in a team or a group and being frustrated with either the team lead (manager) or fellow team members.
 I know I have.
 Recently I found myself being ‘triggered’ by the behaviors of a group I belong to.
-The group is a global collective of coaches and consultants who contribute articles to an online magazine.
+The group is a global collective of coaches and consultants contributing articles to an online magazine.
 The metrics are simple, provide relevant, well-written content by the 15th of the month so that the magazine can be produced and released at the beginning of the following month.
 What could go wrong?